-Fearing a hefty ransom demand by the Mongols to return the in 1449 captured the Ming Zhengtong emperor, the imperial court decided to re-title him to "Supreme Emperor".
+Fearing a hefty ransom demand by the Mongols to return the in 1449 captured Ming Zhengtong Emperor, the imperial court decided to re-title him to "Supreme Emperor" or "Retired Emperor".

 In his place, his younger brother Zhu Qiyu was enthroned with a reign title of Jingtai.

-The catastrophic 1449 Tumu incident where the Ming troops were slaughtered and the Ming emperor taken hostage led to widespread panic in Beijing.
-Anticipating that the Mongols would press their luck and assault the capital many officials called for the court to immediately abandoning the city.
+The catastrophic 1449 Tumu Incident where the Ming troops were slaughtered and the Ming emperor taken hostage led to widespread panic in Beijing.
+Anticipating that the Mongols would press their luck and assault the capital many officials called for the court to immediately abandon the city.

 But vice-minister of war, Yu Qian, saw it differently.
 He mustered all able bodied men in and around Beijing and took charge of the defense.
 Well equipped troops were positioned outside the nine gates of the capital and when the Mongols indeed attacked in 1450 they suffered a heavy defeat after a battle lasting 5 days.
 The Mongols were driven back up north -behind the Great Wall.